sandra a. ohemeng

 Download Sandra's Resume

 In high school, based on a survey I conducted as the Students’ Representative Council President and Senior Prefect, I organized a mega Career Fair Program which sort to educate students, teachers and particularly parents on the need to give room for students to follow their passion.
 This program brought together about 5000 students, parents and teachers with 13 prominent professionals whose careers span across all academic disciplines as speakers.
-After the career fair, I conducted another survey and found out that 85% of students as opposed to the initial 25% were pursuing their career interests.
+After the career fair, I conducted another survey and found out that a huge percentage of the students were now pursuing their career interests.
 Returns from this program were used to build three modern notice boards for my high school and the rest was used to purchase stationery and provisions for Abuakwa Orphanage in Kumasi.

-I was born and raised in Asante Akim Agogo in the Ashanti Region of Ghana before moving to Konongo to continue my primary education.
-I am a MasterCard Foundation Scholar, Future Global Leaders Fellow, Yale Young African Scholar, COCOBOD Scholar and a first-generation student studying International Relations and Political Science in Wellesley College.
-In Wellesley, I am on the college’s Board of Admissions, MasterCard Foundation Scholars Council Representative, and a Resident Assistant in Tower Court.
+I was born and raised in Agogo in the Ashanti Region of Ghana before moving to Konongo to continue my primary education.
+I am a MasterCard Foundation Scholar, Future Global Leaders Fellow, Yale Young African Scholar, COCOBOD Scholar and a first-generation student studying International Relations in Wellesley College.
+In Wellesley, I am on the college’s Board of Admissions, MasterCard Foundation Scholars’ Council Representative, and a Resident Assistant in Tower Court.
 I am also involved in Wellesley African Students’ Association and Wellesley Widows (an acapella group on campus).

 I am very passionate about social justice and human rights and I hope to study law after college.